An additional high-voltage line between Maasbracht and Eindhoven

 View the Project Viewer

-We mention it in every newsletter: the Project Viewer about this project on TenneT's website.
-This is an online and interactive Map on which you can see how the search area is divided, and which sections we will now investigate further.
-You can also use the Project Viewer to share a Health or ask a question.
-We will then strive to answer it within 10 business days.
+We mention it in every newsletter: the Project Viewer for this project on the TenneT website.
+This is an online, interactive Map shows you how the search area is divided and which routes we are now investigating further.
+You can also use the Project Viewer Health a Health or ask a question.
+We will then endeavor to respond within 10 working days.

 View the Project Viewer on the TenneT website here.